MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/New-MgTeamChannel.md

           - `[ServicePlanName <String>]`: The name of the service plan.
         - `[SkuId <String>]`: Unique identifier (GUID) for the service SKU.
 Equal to the skuId property on the related SubscribedSku object.
 Read-only
         - `[SkuPartNumber <String>]`: Unique SKU display name.
 Equal to the skuPartNumber on the related SubscribedSku object; for example: 'AAD_Premium'.
 Read-only
       - `[Mail <String>]`: The SMTP address for the user, for example, admin@contoso.com.
 Changes to this property will also update the user's proxyAddresses collection to include the value as an SMTP address.
-While this property can contain accent characters, using them can cause access issues with other Microsoft applications for the user.
-Supports $filter (eq, ne, NOT, ge, le, in, startsWith, endsWith).
+For Azure AD B2C accounts, this property can be updated up to only ten times with unique SMTP addresses.
+This property cannot contain accent characters.
+Supports $filter (eq, ne, not, ge, le, in, startsWith, endsWith, and eq on null values).
       - `[MailFolders <IMicrosoftGraphMailFolder1[]>]`: The user's mail folders.
 Read-only.
 Nullable.
         - `[Id <String>]`: Read-only.
         - `[ChildFolderCount <Int32?>]`: The number of immediate child mailFolders in the current mailFolder.